 The results we deliver are due to our deliberate and consistent approach to creating shareholder value.
 We have been clear for many years that one of our crucial responsibilities is to produce an appropriate return on equity for our shareholders.
 This has meant developing and executing financial and operational plans consistent with our goal of achieving superior returns, which we defined many years ago as a mid-teens core return on equity over time.
-We emphasize that the objective is measured over time because we recognize that interest rates, reserve development and weather, among other factors, impact our results from year to year, and that there are years - or longer periods - and environments in which a mid-teens return is not attainable.
-In that regard, we established the mid-teens goal at a time when the 10-year Treasury was yielding around 5%, and in that environment, a mid-teens return was industry leading.
+We emphasize that the objective is measured over time because we recognize that the macroeconomic environment, loss cost trends, weather, and geopolitical and other factors impact our results from year to year, and that there are years - or longer periods - and environments in which a mid-teens return is not attainable.
+In that regard, we established the mid-teens goal at a time when the 10year Treasury was yielding around 5%, and mid-teens was simply the quantification of what qualified as an industryleading return in that environment.
 As we have said before, our ability to achieve a mid-teens return over time going forward will depend on interest rates returning to more normal levels by historical standards.
 In any event, we always seek to deliver industry-leading returns over time.

-Our 2020 return on equity of 10.0% and core return on equity of 11.3% again meaningfully exceeded the average return on equity for the domestic property and casualty industry of 5.1%, according to estimates from Conning, Inc., an insurance asset management firm.
-As shown in the chart on page 6, our return on equity has significantly outperformed the average return on equity for the industry in each of the past 10 years.
+Our 2021 return on equity of 12.7% and core return on equity of 13.7% again meaningfully exceeded the average return on equity for the domestic P&C industry of 4.6%, according to estimates from Conning, a global investment management firm and insurance research provider.
+As shown in the chart below, our return on equity has significantly outperformed the average return on equity for the industry in each of the past 10 years.

-Importantly, over this 10-year period, our return on equity has also been less volatile than that of others in the property and casualty industry.
+Importantly, these industry-leading returns on an absolute basis are even more impressive on a risk-adjusted basis when you take into account our industry-leading (low) volatility.
 The level and consistency of our return on equity over time reflect the value of our competitive advantages and the discipline with which we run our business.